 EIM Entity Scheduling Coordinators, EIM Sub-Entity Scheduling Coordinators, and EIM Participating Resource Scheduling Coordinators may not submit Inter-SC Trades.

-29.29 [Not Used]
+29.29 EIM Relationship to EDAM

+The provisions of this Section 29 apply to EIM Market Participants andEDAM Market Participants, in addition to Section 33 which includes requirements applicable to EDAM Market Participants that are not applicable to EIM Market Participants.

 29.30 Bid and Self-Schedule Submission for CAISO Markets.